 DSC 501 Introduction to Data Science (3 credit hours)

 DSC 501 serves as the introductory course to the program.
 What is data?
 What is a data scientist?
 Coursework quickly moves to the data analysis process (CRISP-DM, KDD).
 Probability and statistics are covered as an introduction to DSC 503: Statistical Methods.
-Students explore and analyze data with Excel, SPSS and other data analysis tools like Alteryx Designer or RapidMinor Studio.
+Students explore and analyze data with Excel, SPSS and other data analysis tools like Alteryx Designer.
 Bias, ethics and social responsivity are covered as we discuss contemporary issues in data science.

 DSC 503 Statistical Methods (3 credit hours)